Do you ever wonder why it's so easy to get caught up in the negative aspects of life?

 There's no doubt that being a caregiver is a grueling responsibility.
 But some experts believe that the scientific and media communities are making the caregiving role harder by consistently portraying the role as a despairing and pessimistic.

 "The dominant language is all about the burden.
-We say things like, ‘the long goodbye,' or, ‘he/she has become a husk.'
+We say things like, ‘the never ending goodbye,' or, ‘he/she has become a chore.'
 Efforts need to be made to help caregivers recognize, acknowledge, and celebrate moments of unveiled, continuing self-identity in their loved ones," he says.

 A former caregiver himself, Post knows all too well the challenges inherent in caring for an elderly loved one.
 But he has also seen the positive side of caregiving—those situations where caregivers find that their lives have gained a renewed sense of purpose or significance because they have been given the task of looking after their elderly family members.

 Post says he's working on specific strategies to help caregivers become more aware of the encouraging aspects of their interactions with their loved ones, as no definitive methods currently exist.